Preheat oven to 325 degrees F.

-With the mixer on low speed, gradually add the cream to the egg mixture, slowly mixing continuously.
-Add vanilla extract and add the cream little by little, especially at the beginning, otherwise it may cook some parts of the egg mixture.
+With the mixer on low speed, gradually add the chocolate mixture to the egg mixture, slowly mixing continually.
+Add the cream little by little, especially at the beginning, otherwise it may cook some parts of the egg mixture.

 Use a spoon to scoop and discard the foam accumulated on top of the custard mixture.

 Pour the custard mixture into the prepared ramekins.

 Pour hot water into the pan to come roughly halfway up the sides of the ramekins.